 You should evaluate the garden's dimensions to determine the most suitable trampoline.
-Round trampolines necessitate a clear radius extending a few feet beyond to ensure safety, making them ideal for spacious backyards.
+Round trampolines necessitate a clear radius extending a few feet beyond the equipment to ensure safety, making them ideal for spacious backyards.
 Conversely, rectangular trampolines offer a more flexible fitting for narrow spaces due to their elongated shape.

 Placement affects both safety and visual harmony with the existing landscape.
 Sunken trampolines can blend seamlessly with the garden, preserving the view.
 Accessibility and visual sight lines from the house should also be considered for safety supervision and aesthetic integration.

 Choosing the right plants and shrubbery can significantly improve the trampoline's appearance within the garden.
 Low-maintenance greenery or vegetation that complements the rest of the garden can create a cohesive design.
 One might consider artificial grass around the trampoline for a year-round green look without the upkeep of natural grass.
-This is especially useful because without the proper upkeep grass under a trampoline has a tendency to die.

-Pathways leading to the trampoline can integrate into the overall garden design, using garden edging to separate distinct areas and paths.
+Pathways leading to the trampoline can integrate it into the overall garden design, using garden edging to separate distinct areas and paths.
 The pathways can be lined with decorative stones or bark chips, while borders can be established with plantings or small fences that guide movement in the garden and visually connect the trampoline area to the rest.

 Safety and maintenance are critical for a trampoline to ensure it remains a fun and secure environment.
 The area surrounding the trampoline needs attention to optimise safety and maintain the quality of both the trampoline and the garden.